For candidates attending the national police promotion framework (NPPF) sergeants’ or inspectors’ examinations in 2024.

 Force examinations officers will be able to access a full list of results via AIMS within three weeks of the examination date.

 All results and feedback reports will be available to candidates within three weeks following the examination.
-The College will notify the force examinations officer of the date of the results release, and candidates will be sent a link to access their own feedback report via AIMS.
+The College will notify the force examinations officers of the date of the results release, and candidates will be sent a link to access their own feedback report via AIMS.
 Candidates will be required to verify their date of birth, national insurance number and email address to access their result.
 Any errors in inputting these at registration will result in a delay to being able to access feedback.

 The candidate feedback report can be used by the candidate to identify any strengths and developmental needs in the areas that have been examined and assessed.
 The report includes a summary of candidates’ final grading and total percentage score obtained in the examination.
 This is also broken down into subject areas.
 Candidates are not issued with certificates following the examination.